 It’s all about knowing your audience.
 If the majority of the students don’t need captions, and the captions end up hiding some important visuals, or there are students that get easily distracted by additional options, captions might end up interrupting the user experience.
 In this case, it might be best to present closed captions and work with a closed captioning software or service provider with proven experience, to ensure that those who need them have a seamless experience that doesn’t interrupt those who prefer uncaptioned content.

-What Open and Closed Captions Have in Common
+Open Captions vs Closed Captions – What They Have in Common

 As described above, there are significant differences between open and closed captions.
 At the core, what matters is that the captioning equipment that universities and online education platforms choose helps students reach their learning goals quickly, in a way that’s cost-effective for the organization.
 Although there are multiple options in the market, often, organizations must compromise on something, including speed, cost or accuracy.